 The company has recently introduced The Summerfort, which is just perfect for larger homes.
 The Summerfort comes with two key fobs, eight entry sensors, two motion detectors, a glassbreak sensor, a SimpliCam camera, a 105-decibel siren, and a panic button.
-All that for only $500 after discounts.

 Meanwhile, the Have is for homeowners who want to guard their homes from accidental flooding, extreme temperatures, or fire.
 It includes sensors for each type of environmental hazard for only $417.
 The company has several other packages, and the inclusions for each are as follows: